fabric-testbed/reports/mcp_server/claude/stdio/README.md

 If Docker commands fail:
 1. Ensure Docker Desktop is running
-2. Check volume mount permissions - the fabric_config directory must be readable
+2. Check volume mount permissions - the fabric_config_mcp directory must be readable
 3. Try running with absolute paths in the volume mount

 ## Using the MCP Server